Kevin M. Esvelt

 Kevin Michael Esvelt is an American biologist.
-He is currently an assistant professor at the MIT Media Lab and leads the Sculpting Evolution group.
+He is currently an associate professor at the MIT Media Lab and leads the Sculpting Evolution group.
 After receiving a B.A. in chemistry and biology from Harvey Mudd College, he completed his PhD work at Harvard University as a Hertz Fellow.
 Esvelt developed phage assisted continuous evolution (PACE) during his PhD as a graduate student in David R. Liu's laboratory.
 As a Wyss Technology Fellow, Esvelt was involved with the development of gene drive technology.
 He focuses on the bioethics and biosafety of gene drives.
 In 2016, Esvelt was named an Innovator Under 35 by MIT Technology Review.

 Early life and education

 Esvelt was born to an elementary school teacher and a Bonneville Power Administration employee, and spent his childhood between Portland and Seattle.
 Fascinated by biology from an early age, Esvelt first developed an interest in dinosaurs.
 He discovered his passion lay in genetics after a trip to the Galápagos Islands, where he saw what evolution was capable of and wished to achieve similar results using science.

 Esvelt displayed a predilection for bold biological projects early on in his academic career.
 While an undergraduate at Harvey Mudd, he sought to reversibly induce male infertility using the sperm surface protein fertilin beta.
 During this time, he was also an advocate for directed panspermia as a defense against extinction of all life, an idea he later rejected.